adi274903/NLX_Assignment2/docs/Architecture_Document.md

 2. ChromaDB returns the top-k (typically 1 for baseline) candidate passages.
 3. The retrieved passage is merged with the user query and input to Llama 3.1 1B for generation.

-Multiple prompting styles were compared, with persona prompting (where the model assumes an informed domain expert persona) yielding the highest F1 and exact match scores.
+Multiple prompting styles were compared, with persona prompting (where the model assumes an informed domain expert persona) yielding the highest F1 (~8) and 0 match scores (due to the model answering).

-Error-handling routines and detailed retrieval logs track inference times, passage IDs, and token usage for transparency and debugging.

 ***